Skip to content

 If your org has more than a handful of policies, configure once at the artifact-type level and let new uploads inherit.
 Open Reminder Defaults on the Artifact Repository:

-Edit the row for Policy Document once: set the lead days, the default recipients, the auto-renewal-work-item behavior.
+Edit the row for Security Policy once: set the lead days, the default recipients, the auto-renewal-work-item behavior.
 Every future policy import inherits them automatically.
 Individual artifacts can override on a case-by-case basis (Step 6 still works).

 Step 8 — Track expirations program-wide

-The Expiring tab gives you a single screen for “what’s due in the next 90 days”:
+The Expiring tab gives you a single screen for “what’s due across the next 180 days”:

 Expiring tab — Information-Security-Policy.pdf in the Warning (90 days) bucket.